1-Day Lisbon Itinerary [2025]

 It is located on a beautiful plaza, allowing you to spend even longer to enjoy these views.

 The park features local vendors selling pineapple drinks and more.
-It’s a great location to stroll, relax, and appreciate some incredible views, and of course, spread out after all of that narrow walking!
+It’s a great location to stroll, relax, and appreciate some incredible views.

 Website ⏐💲Price: Free ⏐ 🕑 Hours: 24 hours ⏐